karkman/MetagenomeCourse2019/Day1/README.md

 ## Taxonomic profiling with Metaxa2

-The microbial community profiling for the samples will be done using a 16S/18S rRNA gene based classification software [Metaxa2](http://microbiology.se/software/metaxa2/).
+The microbial community profiling for the samples can alsp be done using a 16S/18S rRNA gene based classification software [Metaxa2](http://microbiology.se/software/metaxa2/).
 It identifies the 16S/18S rRNA genes from the short reads using HMM models and then annotates them using BLAST and a reference database.
 We will run Metaxa2 as an array job in Taito.
 More about array jobs at CSC [here](https://research.csc.fi/taito-array-jobs).
 Make a folder for Metaxa2 results and direct the results to that folder in your array job script.
 (Takes ~6 h for the largest files)